alastairwyse/ApplicationMetrics/README.md

 3. To provide a simple mechanism of viewing metrics through the Windows Performance Monitor (i.e. simpler than that provided by the .NET PerformanceCounter and CounterCreationData classes)\*.
 4. To provide additional implementation of metric loggers and viewers for files, console, and relational databases, plus base classes to allow consumers to easily provide their own implementations of metric loggers and viewers†.

-\* Note that the PerformanceCounterMetricLogger class which was used to view metrics through the Windows Performance Monitor, has been moved to a separate project since this project was migrated to .NET Standard.
+\* Note that the PerformanceCounterMetricLogger class which was used to view metrics through the Windows Performance Monitor, has been moved to a [separate project](https://github.com/alastairwyse/ApplicationMetrics.MetricLoggers.WindowsPerformanceCounter) since this project was migrated to .NET Standard.
-† Note that the [MicrosoftAccessMetricLogger](https://github.com/alastairwyse/ApplicationMetrics/blob/1.5.0.0/ApplicationMetrics/MicrosoftAccessMetricLogger.cs) and [MicrosoftAccessMetricLoggerImplementation](https://github.com/alastairwyse/ApplicationMetrics/blob/1.5.0.0/ApplicationMetrics/MicrosoftAccessMetricLoggerImplementation.cs) classes which served as an example of a metric logger which wrote to a relational database has been deprecated as of version 2.0.0.
+† Note that the [MicrosoftAccessMetricLogger](https://github.com/alastairwyse/ApplicationMetrics/blob/1.5.0.0/ApplicationMetrics/MicrosoftAccessMetricLogger.cs) and [MicrosoftAccessMetricLoggerImplementation](https://github.com/alastairwyse/ApplicationMetrics/blob/1.5.0.0/ApplicationMetrics/MicrosoftAccessMetricLoggerImplementation.cs) classes have been deprecated as of version 2.0.0, but still serve as an example of implementing a metric logger that writes to a relational database

 #### Getting Started